ChalmersGU-data-structure-courses/dsabook/src/markdown/02-analysis-part-1/03-comparing-algorithms.md

 Of primary consideration when estimating an algorithm's performance is the number of [basic operations](#basic-operation){.term} required by the algorithm to process an input of a certain size.
-The terms "basic operations" and "size" are both rather vague and depend on the algorithm being analyzed.
+The terms "basic operations" and "size" are both rather vague and depend on the algorithm being analysed.
 Size is often the number of inputs processed.
 For example, when comparing sorting algorithms the size of the problem is typically measured by the number of records to be sorted.
 A basic operation must have the property that its time to